 We expect companies to plan for relevant climate scenarios, and incorporate potential climate risks in strategic planning, risk management and reporting.
 We have been assessing companies exposed to climate risk since 2010.

-Expectations document on climate change strategy
+Relevance of climate change strategy

 The scientific basis for climate change is widely accepted1.
 Climate change has the potential to affect the global economy.
-The economic impacts of climate change on specific markets and regions are complex, varied, and uncertain, rendering the timing and extent of impacts hard to predict on a company level.
+The economic impacts of climate change on specific markets and regions are complex, varied, and uncertain, rendering the timing and extent of impacts hard to predict at a company level.